June 12, 2019

 - Check the lubricant level on the air compressors.
-Low oil levels can increase operating temperatures.
+Low oil levels can increase operating temperature range.

 - For air-cooled air compressors, be sure to divert the heated exhaust from the compressor room/area.
+Skipping this can lead to overheating, which we want to prevent.
 This can typically be achieved via either ductwork or a properly designed exhaust fan.

 - Ensure the cooling air intake flow is adequate to keep the air compressor running as cool as possible.
-Discharge temperatures in excess of 200° F can reduce lubricant life.
+Discharge temperatures in excess of 200° F (degrees Fahrenheit) can reduce lubricant life.

 - For water-cooled air compressors, check your cooling system for proper operation.